nicholaswilde/recipes/docs/cookies-and-bars/persian-chickpea-cookies-with-pistachio.md

 ### Step 2

-Sift chickpea flour into the bowl and beat on low for 1 minute until the dough is no longer sticky.
+Sift [chickpea flour][2] into the bowl and beat on low for 1 minute until the dough is no longer sticky.

 ### Step 3